melissahuertadev/42/_newcursus/ft_server/README.md

 ## Solving ~

-- Dockerfile should build the container, you can’t use docker-compose.
-- All the necessary files for your WordPress website should be in the folder srcs.

 - [x] The container OS must be debian buster.
 - [x] You must set up a web server with Nginx, in only one docker container.
 - [x] Your web server must be able to run several services at the same time.